terrychendev/languify/README.md

 languify
 ========

-Global languages as easy as Font Awesome.
+- Global languages as easy as Font Awesome
-Making your HTML pages readable for everyone on the web.
+- Making your HTML pages readable for everyone on the web

 ## Getting started